How to Store Photographic Film: Cool, Dark, Dry

 It is worth noting that if you’re storing films in the fridge make sure you allow them to come back up to room temperature before loading or shooting.
 This reduces the risk of the backing plastic cracking or warping.

 The one exception to this rule would be Kodak Pro Image.
 This film was formulated and designed for predominantly Asian and South American markets, which of course have hotter climates.
-It is unique in that it can be stored safely at room temperatures for long periods of time, including hot and humid climates, see our video all about it below.
+It is unique in that it can be stored safely at room temperatures for long periods of time, including hot and humid climates, see our video all about it below or read our review.

 Photo By @calor_gas_terry